cioccarellia/ksprefs/README.md

 ## Introduction
 <img src="extras/dark/png/scheme.png"><br><br>
-KsPrefs (<b>K</b>otlin <b>S</b>hared <b>Pref</b>erences) is a wrapper for the default Android SharedPreferences implementation.
+KsPrefs (<b>K</b>otlin <b>S</b>hared <b>Pref</b>erences) is a wrapper for the default Android SharedPreferences (_SP_ for short) implementation.
-KsPrefs goal is to bring both Kotlin & advanced cryptographic functions and standards over to an Android app.
-This library is meant as a replacement for the default SharedPreference API, which lacks security, conciseness, modularity and style.

-KsPrefs is:
-- Strongly-typed
-- Null-safe & fail-safe
-- Secure
-- Optimized
-- Customizable
-- Smooth to implement
-- Extensible
-- Open Source
+Its goal is to bring security to preference storage through cryptography.
+This library can be used as a replacement of SP whick lacks security and practicality, and which even Google is moving away from with [Jetpack DataStore](https://developer.android.com/topic/libraries/architecture/datastore).<br>
+On top of the SP API, KsPrefs extends with numerous features and extra bits which com pre-packed with the library, and can be used to enhance the development experience.

 ## Functionality
 ### Constructor